golanlevin/p5.plotSvg/README.md

 The [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library allows the [p5.js](https://p5js.org/) creative coding toolkit to generate SVG files specifically tailored for path-based vector output devices like the [AxiDraw pen-plotter](https://www.axidraw.com/).
 Key advantages of p5.plotSvg are that it does not interfere with graphics performance during animation, and it is easy to add to projects.

 Note that p5.plotSvg is *not* a general-purpose library for importing, exporting, optimizing, or rendering SVG files in p5.js: the p5.plotSvg library only considers the *geometry* of paths, and not how they are *visually styled*, with the expectation that the way a path eventually appears is a function of the type of physical tool you happen to have in your drawing machine.
 The p5.plotSvg library is known to be compatible with p5.js versions 1.4.2 through 1.11.13.
-Compatibility with p5.js version 2.x is now "mostly" supported but still in-progress; YMMV.
+Compatibility with p5.js version 2.x is now supported for basic 2D geometry export and remains under active development for newer p5.js v2 curve and spline features.

 p5.plotSvg was initiated by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at [CMU School of Art](https://art.cmu.edu/).
 It was created with encouragement and generous support from [Bantam Tools](https://www.bantamtools.com/), makers of the world's finest pen-plotting instruments.